uvic-teach/project-m1-team9/Assets/UseCases.md

 - Emergency Department

 **Assumptions**:
+- Patient is registered and signed into the MisterEd system.
+- Patient is unsure of what sort of medical treatment they require.
-Patient is in the position to be recommended a health solution.
+- Patient is able to be safely virtually triaged and recommended an accurate course of action.

 **Steps**:
-1. take the recommended solution from previous use case which could be ED, GP clinic, Medical Hotline.
+1. The patient answers the questions on the triage questionnaire using drop-down menus for answers (multiple choice).
+2. The inputs are used to automatically determine the next steps for the patient.
+3. The results are given to the patient.
-2. From the type of care needed locate the closes to the patient using the map
+4. From the type of care recommended, the maps locates the closest resources to the patient using the map.
-3. recommend the closes of the required health solution
+5. The patient can now find directions, availiablity, and contact information for various services in their area from the map.

 **Variations**:
+- Patient is told to go to one of:
+  - Pharmacty (OTC Medication)
+  - GP/clinic
+  - Medical hotline
+  - In person triage
+  - Directly placed in the ED queue

 **Non-functional**:
--needs to scalable to large datasets of maps
+- Needs to be consistent and reliable
+- Needs to give accurate triage assessments and when unable to, get the patient triaged in person.

 **Issues**:
-- runtime
+- Accuracy
+- Patients not being able to accurately answer technical questions
+- Databases not containing enough information on previous health conditions for an accurate triage

 ---